Case Study of Judy M of Southern Missouri, USA - Sufferer of Adductor Spasmodic Dysphonia

-They started revealing their story with their older daughter who, all of a sudden, announced to them that she was gay; and moreover, she felt more like a male than a female… On this premise, she decided to become a truck driver, got her licence and now, driving long distances, she was hardly ever seen by her parents.
-However, by the time Judy and John arrived for my course and treatment, their older daughter changed her mind and said to them that now she is completely straight again…
+They started revealing their story about their older daughter who, all of a sudden, announced to them that she was lesbian, and moreover, she felt more like a male than a female… On this premise, she decided to become a truck driver, got her licence and now, has been driving for long stretches, so she was hardly ever even seen by her parents.
+However, by the time Judy and John arrived for my course and treatment, their older daughter changed her mind and said to them that now she became completely straight again…?

 In that instance, Judy and John felt that they would never be able to enjoy their grandchildren, which were very long-awaited - from at least the first two older daughters.

 Speaking of the second daughter, who actually was married for the second time now, and had given the impression to her parents that everything was fine under their roof with her and her husband.
 Unfortunately, while being married for the first time, she experienced a few miscarriages and never ended up giving grandchildren to her parents either.
-Moreover, she found out that her first husband had been cheating on her quite a few times… And, on that premise, she divorced him.
+Moreover, she discovered that her first husband had been cheating on her quite often… Eventually, on that premise, she did divorce him.

 Finally, she married a 30-year-old cowboy who, at the same time, was an owner of some kind of insurance company.
 So, on the surface, all of that was looking very positive and very promising.
 So Judy and John were "jumping for joy” in anticipation of long-awaited grandchildren yet to come.
 However and unfortunately, a couple of miscarriages had happened in this new marriage also.

-The doctors though were quite optimistic, especially after administering the needed treatment, and those medical professionals were actually assuring the parents (Judy and John) that eventually it is all going to happen - and them (the future grandparents) would eventually see the arrival of their grandchildren…
+The doctors, however, seemed to be quite optimistic, especially after administering the needed fertility treatment.
+Those medical professionals who attended to their daughter and her husband were actually assuring the parents (Judy and John) that eventually it is all going to happen - and that they (the future grandparents) would soon see the arrival of their grandchildren…

 In the midst of all-of-the-above ordeals, their middle daughter's new husband suddenly acquired some kind of virus.
 Since that virus was going around in a place where all of them were residing, they didn’t think much of it.
 The emergency room doctor prescribed some kind of medication and sent their daughter and her husband home.
 While with them, the doctor did not seem to be too concerned and said: “A lot of people have been getting viruses this season.
 It’s obviously going around, so there is nothing to really worry about”.